benckx/iapetus-images/README.md

 ## FaceUtils

-Crop pictures around the faces, based on information contained in a CSV file.
+Crop pictures around the faces (in such a way that faces are always at the same place in the output images), based on information contained in a CSV file.
 You can build such a CSV with this project: https://github.com/benckx/tensorflow-face-detection

     FaceUtils.reFrameAroundFace(csv: String, frame: ImageContainingFace, output: String)